Strategy for Blackjack

 Rule Variations Affecting Basic Strategy Moves

-If you often find yourself puzzled whether you should hit, stand, split, or double down, then it is time to have a look at the basic strategy chart.
+If you often find yourself puzzled over whether you should hit, stand, split, or double down, then it is time to have a look at the basic strategy chart.

 When to Split Pairs

-When to Split PairsGetting two matching cards is a situation that will inevitably occur at some point during the game.
-In such cases, many players often act impulsively as they adhere to the popular belief that pairs should always be split, regardless of the cards composing them.
-However, this is not always the case as there are some situations in which it is better to avoid this move and keep the pair whole instead.
+Getting two matching cards is a situation that will inevitably occur at some point during the game.
+In such cases, many players act impulsively, adhering to the popular belief that pairs should always be split, regardless of which cards compose them.
+However, this is not always the case, as there are situations in which it is better to avoid this move and keep the pair intact instead.

 Moreover, if players don’t follow a reliable strategy, they are bound to lose money in the long term no matter what they do.
-Let’s have a look at all of the possible pairs that can be dealt and determine the best move for them, taking into account the players’ hand and the dealer’s up card.
+Let’s have a look at all of the possible pairs that can be dealt and determine the best move for them, taking into account the players’ hands and the dealer’s up card.

 In case you have a pair of 2s or 3s, it is advisable to split when the dealer’s up card is 2 through 7.
-When it comes to a pair of 4s, players should split only if the dealer’s upcard is 4, 5, or 6.
+When it comes to a pair of 4s, players should split only if the dealer’s up card is 4, 5, or 6.
 If they have a pair of 6s or 7s, they should split if the dealer’s up card is 2 through 7.

-Strategy for Splitting Pairs in 4 to 8-Deck Blackjack When the Dealer Stands on 17
+Strategy for Splitting Pairs in 4 to 8-Deck Blackjack When the Dealer Stands on 17 | |||||||||||

-Pairs in Player’s HandThe up card of the dealer
+Pairs in Player’s Hand | The up card of the dealer | ||||||||||

 When to Double Down

-Dounle DownIn general, it is recommended to always double down if the dealer is in an unfavorable position as this is the time when players have the highest chances of winning.
-This way, they will increase their initial bet twice as much and compensate for their previous losses.
-Doubling down can be very beneficial, only on the condition that this move is used properly.
+In general, it is recommended to always double down if the dealer is in an unfavorable position, as this is when players have the highest chances of winning.
+This way, they will double their initial bet and can compensate for previous losses.
+Doubling down can be very beneficial only if this move is used properly.

-• If the player holds hard 9 (not including an Ace) and the dealer’s up card is 2 through 6
+- If the player holds hard 9 (not including an Ace) and the dealer’s up card is 2 through 6

-• If the player’s hand is soft 16, 17, or 18 and the dealer’s up card is between 2 to 6
+- If the player’s hand is soft 16, 17, or 18 and the dealer’s up card is between 2 to 6

-• If the player is dealt hard 10 or 11 and the value of the dealer’s up card is lower
+- If the player is dealt hard 10 or 11 and the value of the dealer’s up card is lower

-The reason why it’s best to double down in the above-mentioned cases, is that the dealer is in a weak position and thus, players should make the most of these situations.
-When it comes to the rest of the available combinations, players can either hit or stand..
+The reason why it’s best to double down in the above-mentioned cases is that the dealer is in a weak position and thus, players should make the most of these situations.
+When it comes to the rest of the available combinations, players can either hit or stand.

-Strategy for doubling down in Blackjack
+Strategy for doubling down in Blackjack | ||||||||||

-Player’s TotalThe up card of the dealer
+Player’s Total | The up card of the dealer | |||||||||

 When to Surrender

-When to SurrenderThis move can be extremely beneficial only on the condition that players know when to use it.
+This move can be extremely beneficial, but only if players know when to use it.
 In general, it is best to surrender if they are certain that they will lose.
-This way, they will retain half of their bet which they were bound to lose otherwise.
-Whether you will surrender or not depends on the number of decks included in the game and the special rules.
+This way, they will retain half of their bet, which they would have lost otherwise.
+Whether you surrender or not depends on the number of decks included in the game and the specific rules.

-It is worth noting that many casinos don’t offer this move as it has proven to be very beneficial to players and this is the reason why it is best to double-check in advance whether it is available or not.
+It is worth noting that many casinos don’t offer this move because it is very beneficial to players, so always double-check in advance whether it is available.

 Composition-Dependent Strategy